 Capacity for risk-bearing is the hallmark of entrepreneurship and the key to economic growth.
-While economists have placed much emphasis recently on "external finance," [AU: add citation] we believe that external finance is a second-order condition thatI is neither a necessary nor a sufficient catalyst for significant economic development.
-Rather, the critical precondition for economic growth is legal and societal tolerance for failure.
-Because the probability of failure is high for entrepreneurs starting a new business, the costs associated with such failure must be reduced, as much as possible.
+While economists have placed considerable emphasis recently on "external finance,"3 we believe external finance is a second-order condition that is neither a necessary nor a sufficient catalyst for significant economic development.
+Rather, the true precondition for economic growth is legal and societal tolerance of failure.
+Because the probability of failure is high for entrepreneurs starting a new business, the costs associated with such failure must be reduced as much as possible.
 One such cost, of course, is personal liability, and the corporate form is highly effective at reducing this direct cost.
-But an as yet unrecognized additional benefit of limited liability is that it also sends a signal to entrepreneurs that failure is acceptable as a matter of social policy and societal norms.
-In other words, when society grants to an entrepreneur status as a limited liability entity, it is removing, or, at a minimum, reducing, the social stigma associated with failure.3
+But an as-yet unrecognized benefit of limited liability is that it also sends a signal to entrepreneurs that failure is acceptable as a matter of social policy and societal norms.
+In other words, when society grants an entrepreneur status as a limited liability entity, it is removing or, at a minimum, reducing the social stigma associated with failure.4

-The benefits of the limited liability form of corporate organization have, in our view, been significantly misstated because they have failed to take into effect the normcreating implications of such rules.
-Where the state encourages the formation of business in the corporate form, it is sending a powerful green light to entrepreneurs, telling them that not only is it permissible to start a new firm, but also it is permissible to fail in the creation of a new firm.
-The failure of a firm organized as a sole proprietorship or a partnership lies with the sole proprietor or with the partners; the failure of a firm organized as a corporation or limited liability partnership, however, lies with the entity.
-This reduces the social stigma of failure not only on the entrepreneur, but also on his family and on his investors.
+The benefits of the limited liability form of corporate organization have, in our view, been significantly misstated because previous analyses have failed to take into account the norm-creating implications of such rules.
+Where the state encourages the formation of business in the corporate form, it is sending a powerful green light to entrepreneurs, telling them that it is permissible not only to start a new firm, but also to fail in its creation.
+The failure of a firm organized as a sole proprietorship or a partnership lies with the sole proprietor or with the partners; the failure of a firm organized as a corporation or a limited liability partnership, however, lies with the entity.
+This transfer reduces the social stigma of failure not only on the entrepreneur, but also on his family and on his investors.